lluchiari/MyHiStriker/README.md

 <img src="https://github.com/lluchiari/MyHiStriker/raw/master/images/img3.jpg" />

 In this project was developed a different striker.
-It consists in a base and a piston
+It consists in a base, a piston, and a strong spring.

 ## Electronics